icebreakerone/ib1-technical-docs/docs/ops_guidelines/introduction.md

 and usage.
 Fed into the requirements for technical delivery of the Open Energy Governance Service and the Energy Data Search to ensure they meet user needs.
 Alongside this, examined the day-to-day operational aspects of Open Energy including security and systems.

-**Steering Group**: Supported the overarching strategy, ensured the delivery of our objectives, and helped disseminate work.

 The membership of these groups was designed to represent a range of different types of organisations in the energy sector, and broader digital sector where relevant.
 Open Energy is guided by our principle of